pgdr/samplitude/README.md

 2 50
 ```

-In addition, we have `combinations` and `permutations` that are inherited from
+Finally, we have `combinations` and `permutations` that are inherited from
 itertools and behave exactly like those.

 ```bash